rafa906/printf/README.md

 Handle the following custom conversion specifier:

 15. *
-All the above options work well together.
+All the above options work well together